andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - You can't think well without writing well, and you can't write well without reading well.
 And I mean that last "well" in both senses.
 You have to be good at reading, and read good things. - Paul Graham

 - Hardware eventually fails.
-Software eventually works.” – Michael Hartung
+Software eventually works. – Michael Hartung

+- As soon as people get something, they want something new. - Fredrik Matheson